-Your doctor likely will take your medical history, ask you about recent activities, such as traveling, and perform a physical exam.
+Your doctor will take your medical history, ask you about recent activities, such as traveling, and perform a physical exam.
 A number of lab tests help diagnose parasitic diseases and other noninfectious causes of gastrointestinal symptoms:

 - Stool (fecal) exam.
 This test looks for parasites.
 Your doctor might give you a container with preservative fluid for your stool sample.
 Refrigerate — don't freeze — your samples until you take them to your doctor's office or lab.

 - Endoscopy.
 If you have symptoms, but the fecal exam doesn't reveal the cause, your doctor might request this test.
 When you're under sedation, a special camera on a tube is used to exam your digestive tract.

 - Blood tests.
 A blood test that can detect blastocystis is available but not commonly used.
 However, your doctor might order blood tests to look for other causes of your signs and symptoms.

 - Antibiotics, such as metronidazole (Flagyl) or tinidazole (Tindamax)